AmberWilkie/fundamentals-workshop/workshop_main.md

   # true
   ```

-- We can talk about the rest together:
+- We have our greater-than or less-than operators:
   ```ruby
   a > b
   # false